Removing State from Network Functions

 Back to basics with data center types.

 Numerous kinds of data centers and service models are available.
 Their category relies on several critical criteria.
 Such as whether one or many organizations own them, how they serve in the topology of other data centers, and what technologies they use for computing and storage.
-There are main types of data centers include:
+The main types of data centers include:

 • Enterprise data centers.